auspicie/Book-gpt-recommender/README.md

 # Overview
 This project is a book recommender system that helps users find book suggestions based on their input.
-It utilizes LangChain, Wikipedia API, and OpenAI API to generate relevant book recommendations along with Wikipedia summaries.This was developed to recommend any textbook of interest to its user
+It utilizes LangChain, Wikipedia API, and OpenAI API to generate relevant book recommendations along with Wikipedia summaries.
 # Features
 * User inputs a book title
 * Retrieves related book suggestions from Wikipedia and generate a clickable link